EmielZuurbier/AudioModuleJS/Readme.md

 **Example:**

 ```
-var source = new AudioSource('../path/to/sound.mp3');
+var source = new AudioSource('../path/to/sound.mp3'); // Create AudioSource

-var effect = new AudioEffect({
+var effect = new AudioEffect({ // Create new effect of type: highpass
   type: 'highpass',
   frequency: 3000
 });

 function PlaySound() {
-  var player = new AudioPlayer({
+  var player = new AudioPlayer({ // Create new AudioPlayer
     source: source.source
   });

   player.play({
-    destination: effect.source // Push the destination through the effect and to the speakers
+    destination: effect.source // Connect the AudioPlayer to the effect
   });
 }
 ```